Pie Crust: In

 lifting up and turning the pastry a quarter turn as you roll (always roll from

 the center of the pastry outwards).)
-Fold
+Loosely roll the pastry

-pie pan.
+cm) pie pan.
 Tuck the

 Alternatively, you can trim the pastry to the edge of the pie

-Cool and then place the pecans, along with the gingersnap cookies, in a
+Cool and then place the pecans, along with the ginger cookies, in a

 food processor and process until finely ground.
 Press this mixture

-pastry to the refrigerator while you make the
+pastry to the refrigerator while you preheat the oven.

 Increase the oven temperature

-to 375 degrees F (190 degrees C) and place rack in bottom third of the
+to 375 degrees F (190 degrees C) and place the